 - LACE - Always use a pressing cloth as the tip of the iron may snag the delicate lace or get caught in one of the holes.

 - LINEN FABRIC - Like cotton, linen can be ironed while the fabric is still damp.
 Linen will need very hot iron settings to get wrinkles out.
 Hang your item up immediately after ironing as linen is a wrinkle magnet.

 - RAYON FABRIC - This semi-natural fabric can become shiny if the iron touches it directly.
 Use a pressing cloth and iron on the back of the garment.

 - SATIN FABRIC - Iron on the wrong side of the fabric and don't forget your pressing cloth.
 Satin marks easily with water and steam so keep it all dry.

 - SEQUINED FABRIC - You should not iron sequins.
 They are often metal or plastic and don't like heat.
 You could try applying steam without touching the iron to the surface but these items often have a dry clean only label so check carefully.

 - SILK FABRIC- Silk is delicate and must be treated with care.
 Press on the wrong side and use a pressing cloth.
 Do not use water or steam as it will leave marks.

 - SYNTHETICS/POLYESTER - Man-made fabrics have low melting points and extra care must be taken when ironing.
 Ensure the iron is on a low setting and use a pressing cloth so you do not melt the fabric.
 Consider if there is a better method of removing the wrinkles such as putting the item in the bathroom when you have a hot shower and letting the steam in the air do all the hard work for you.

 - VELVET - Velvet has a nap on the outside and is usually smooth on the back.
-Turn the item to the wrong side and simply apply some steam without touching the plate of the iron to the fabric.
-Because this is a delicate fabric that can be made from cotton, polyester or even silk, make sure you check the laundry symbol label very carefully first.
+Turn the item to the wrong side and simply apply some light steam without touching the plate of the iron to the fabric.
+Because this is a delicate fabric that can be made from cotton, polyester or even silk, make sure you check the care labels or laundry symbol label very carefully first.